Robert Emmiyan: Biography

 Emmiyan won a silver medal with a score of 8.53 meters, finishing second behind Carl Lewis (8.67 meters) at the 1987 World Championships in Athletics in Rome.

 Emmiyan was a big medal favorite for the 1988 Olympic Games in Seoul.
 However, he got injured in the qualifying rounds and was unable to continue.

 At the end of that year in December, Emmiyan's hometown of Gyumri was hit by an earthquake that destroyed much of the city and claimed the lives of many people, including Emmiyan's father.

 Emmiyan was still able to train and remain in good shape.
 He continued to jump over 8.20 and 8.30 meters.
 But the mental toll caused by the earthquake remained.
 Long jumping requires a great deal of focus and concentration.
 Emmiyan began to decline athletically and his goal of breaking the world record was fading.
 He claimed his life and career had "changed from what it had been before."

 At the 1990 European Athletics Indoor Championships in Glasgow, Emmiyan won the bronze medal with a score of 8.06 meters.

 Emmiyan's last major success came at the 1991 European Cup, where he came in second place.

 In 1991, Emmiyan started competing for his now independent country of Armenia.
 At the 1996 Summer Olympics in Atlanta, with a jump of 7.76 meters he failed to qualify for the finals, finishing in 28th place.
 Emmiyan soon retired from competitions.

-Emmiyan is now the President of the Armenian athletics federation as of April 2010.
+Emmiyan is now the President of the Armenian Athletic Federation as of April 2010.
+He also works as a coach at INSEP, where he coaches French athletes Jules Pommery and Erwan Konaté.